Accessibility Tools

 Insurance cover in Germany and in EU- and Schengen countries

-• Employees of foreign public authorities (e.g. tourism boards)
+• Employees of foreign authorities (e.g. tourism sector)

 • Freelancers